kutukvpavel/kkl-adapter-eberspacher/README.md

 I used ATtiny13A microcontroller; the code can be compiled with avr-gcc 10 and make.

-I short: this chip is meant to pull K-Line to ground for a certain amount of time, when RTS serial port line is asserted (seconds, depends on the number of RTS assertions).
+In short: this chip is meant to pull K-Line to ground for a certain amount of time, when RTS serial port line is asserted (seconds, depends on the number of RTS assertions).
 I used an external NPN transistor as a current buffer.